Siddique-WD/Basic-Portfolio-Website/README.md

 HTML5
 CSS3
 How to view
-You can Access my Portfolio Website by visiting [link] Feel Free to Explore the content and get in touch !
+You can Access my Portfolio Website by visiting https://siddique-wd.github.io/Basic-portfolio-website/ Feel Free to Explore the content and get in touch !

 # Contributing